getpatchwork/patchwork/docs/upgrading.md

   however, this will fail.
 In this cases, these migrations will need to be handwritten.

-* You are using Django > 1.6, but upgrading from patchwork < 1.0.0
+* You are using Django > 1.6, but upgrading from Patchwork < 1.0.0

-  patchwork only started providing migrations in `v1.0.0`.
+  Patchwork only started providing migrations in `v1.0.0`.
 SQL migrations are provided for versions prior to this and must be applied to get the database to the "initial" state that Django migrations expects.

-* You have diverged from upstream patchwork
+* You have diverged from upstream Patchwork

   If you have applied custom patches that change the database models, the database in an "inconsistent state" and the provided migrations will likely